Specicount/Specicount/README.md

 # Project Background

-Our client, Ms. Hamilton, is currently assisting in completing the research project *The Pace and Rhythm of Climate: 600,000 Years in a Biological Hotspot*.
+Our clients, Rebecca Hamilton & Janelle Stevenson, are currently involved in the research project *The Pace and Rhythm of Climate: 600,000 Years in a Biological Hotspot*.
 The aim of the research project is to create a vegetation and fire record of Sulawesi, Indonesia over a 600,000-year period.
 This research has ramifications within the study of climate change over a large timeframe, using this area as a hotspot for further research and study.
-The client’s specific role within the project is to analyse the pollen samples provided from the sedimentary extracts, and record this combined with the presence of charcoal to indicate patterns of vegetation and fire within the area.
+The clients' specific role within the project is to analyse the pollen samples provided from the sedimentary extracts, and record this combined with the presence of charcoal to indicate patterns of vegetation and fire within the area.